fivetran/dbt-language-server/docs/WindowsSupport.md

 ## <a name="docker"></a>Run VS Code in a Docker Container

 1. Install the [Remote Development extension pack](https://aka.ms/vscode-remote/download/extension).
-1. Create `./.devcontainer/Dockerfile` fle  in your project root folder with the content:
+1. Create the `./.devcontainer/Dockerfile` file  in your project root folder with the following content:
     ```dockerfile
     ARG VARIANT="hirsute"
     FROM mcr.microsoft.com/vscode/devcontainers/base:0-${VARIANT}
     ```
-1. Create `./.devcontainer/devcontainer.json` file in your project root folder and paste the following content (see more information in [docs](https://aka.ms/devcontainer.json)) correcting mount section with your paths:
+1. Create `./.devcontainer/devcontainer.json` file in your project's root folder and paste the following content (see [the Devcontainer.json Reference documentation](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) for more information).
     ```json
     {
       "name": "Ubuntu",